panzarino/mlbgame/description.rst

 There are a lot of extra data for individual games that do not come pre-installed with mlbgame, but can be installed by running update scripts shown below.
-This data is not included becuase it takes up too much space, and therefore a request to mlb.com every time is a better option because not everyone will want to access this data.
+This data is not included because it takes up too much space, and therefore a request to mlb.com every time is a better option because not everyone will want to access this data.